doriordan/skuber/docs/MIGRATION2to3.md

 ## Overview Of Changes in Skuber 3

-Skuber 3 is primarily a significant internal refactor of Skuber 2 with the following goals:
+Skuber 3 is largely backwards compatible with Skuber 2 but with some small changes needed to applications due to significant internal refactor of Skuber 2 which had the following goals:

 #### Enable users to choose whether Skuber uses Pekko or Akka